 Competition: Progressive vs. GEICO

 We compared Progressive’s pet insurance against one offered by another large-scale insurance company, GEICO.

 Looking at the chart below, you can see that Progressive’s policy is far cheaper and offers more coverage for the money, including a lower deductible, a wider network, and unlimited annual coverage.
-Both insurers also cover prescription medications in their wellness plans.
+Both insurers also cover prescription medications in their basic policies.

-GEICO also has a more flexible set of exclusions than Progressive.
-However, its accident and illness policies are not available to pets 14 years or older.
-In the end, GEICO gives you more for the money, but only if you think you’ll use the additional coverage it offers.
+While GEICO also has a more flexible set of exclusions than Progressive, its accident and illness policies are not available to pets 15 years or older.
+In the end, the two firms both offer good deals.
+Choosing between the two will likely depend on specific coverages you're interested in.